-The first thing you need to make the perfect gluten-free apple pie is to make the pie crust.
-To do this, combine the Bob’s Red Mill Gluten-Free Pie Crust Mix, shortening and butter in your food processor and pulse 10 times, for one-second each, until the butter is the size of peas.
+To make the perfect crust, start by combining the Bob’s Red Mill Gluten-Free Pie Crust Mix, shortening and butter in your food processor and pulse 10 times, for one-second each, until the butter is the size of peas.

 Then you’ll add the cold water, tablespoon by tablespoon, until the dough is able to be pinched together and it holds together nicely.
 If you need additional water, add one tablespoon at a time until your pie dough comes together and can be handled without crumbling.